 Reasonable Accommodation Start-Up Lab

-A major component of Title I of the Americans with Disability Act is the requirement that private sector employers, municipalities, county and state government entities respond to requests for reasonable accommodation by applicants and employees in a proscribed manner, while doing so with good faith.
+A major component of Title I of the Americans with Disability Act is the requirement that private sector employers, municipalities, county and state government entities respond to requests for reasonable accommodation by applicants and employees in a prescribed manner, while doing so in good faith.

 Creating such a corporate or municipal reasonable accommodation program can be a daunting task.
 Worrying about making expensive mistakes along the way drains creative energy and time.
 The Reasonable Accommodation Start-Up Lab was created to guide you along the path to successful program implementation and management.
 The Lab is our online hub where those responsible for program development access self-paced online training, download our step-by-step reasonable accommodation management tools, and connect to the reasonable accommodation management software.
 The Lab is also the place to monitor the questions and answers that flow from our unlimited live, real-time support.